dellsystem/comp206/readme.md

 3.  `cd` into the new directory and run `git init`.
 Then run `git remote add origin git@github.com:dellsystem/comp206.git`, then pull with `git pull origin master`.
 4.  <del>If you haven't done so already, add the URL of your ass5 directory to near the bottom of game.py. </del> I figured them out (I'm a genius)

+If you want to be able to test all the rooms on your host instead of across everyone's different rooms, create a file called 'development_mode' in your project directory.
+No extension or anything.
+If the game sees this file, it will use the local copy of show.py for every room, instead of linking around the whole freaking McGill campus.
+Woo!